-2.1.
-Since the last report Social Security Scotland has received five new requests for information.
+- 2.1.
+Since the 1 March 2021 Social Security Scotland has received five new requests for information.
 Since the last report five responses have been issued.
-One response remains in progress.
-Three of the new requests were received in June and one was received in May and July.
+There are no current requests.
+Four of these requests were received in March and one was received in April. - 2.2.

-2.2.
 The Scottish Information Commissioner monitors Social Security Scotland's compliance with the timescales on a monthly basis.
 This is based on requests due in the month.
-As agreed with the Scottish Information Commissioner, core

-Scottish Government and it's agencies have a target of responding to 95% of requests within the timescales afforded by the Act.
+As agreed with the Scottish Information Commissioner, core Scottish Government and it's agencies have a target of responding to 95% of requests within the timescales afforded by the Act.
 Social Security Scotland has exceeded this target with an on-time response rate of 100% since the last report.